Triumph Tiger 800 XCX and XRX Adventure & Touring

 It was a Sunday, and there were people along the viewpoints with their picnic baskets.
 Thankfully it didn’t rain that evening, and the golden rays of the evening sun lit up the mountains.
 We met a bunch of riders on their Harleys, Enfields and KTMs, and we joined them for a short ride.
 Great guys, and a great ride!

-Mawlynnlong has some lovely home stays, and we stayed with Henry in his bamboo cottage.
+Mawlynnlong has some lovely homestays, and we stayed with Henry in his bamboo cottage.
 We were the only clients, and his mother made some great food.
 That evening we sat high on a machan and saw the wetlands of Bangladesh, as a spectacular spell of lightning lit up the land for miles ahead.

 A few kilometres out of Mawlynnlong is a living root bridge.
 As we walked down the hill, I could hear the roaring waters hidden from view.
-A few steps down, and we came across the amazing living root bridge – there are a few of them, but they’re unique to Meghalaya.
+A few steps down, we came across the amazing living root bridge – there are a few of them, but they’re unique to Meghalaya.
 A hundred years ago, or so, the villagers placed the roots of a big tree inside a bamboo and directed it to the other side of the steam.
 The roots reached the other side and continued growing.
 Over the years other roots grew, and became a bridge – an extremely strong one at that.

 We rode off for Dawki the next morning.
-The weather was clear, but humid.
+The weather was clear but humid.
 Dawki is about 40 kilometres from Mawlynnlong.
 The roads are awesome right up to an old suspension bridge built in 1931.
 Four kilometres across the bridge we hit the border post.

 So, we had the border all to ourselves – and the BSF Jawans on duty got chatting with us.
-They allowed us to walk to the last Indian milestone, but warned us not to cross the line.
+They allowed us to walk to the last Indian milestone but warned us not to cross the line.
 There was a guy on Bangladesh soil selling sweets and pickles, and I asked for some peanuts.
 The Bangladesh border guards allowed him to sell it to me, and I bought peanuts worth ten bucks in Indian currency from him.

-As we returned across the barricade, the BSF guard informed us in all seriousness that since any imports from Bangladesh call for an import duty, we would have to pay duty on the handful of peanuts I had bought.
+As we returned across the barricade, the BSF guard informed us in all seriousness that since any imports from Bangladesh called for import duty, we would have to pay duty on the handful of peanuts I had bought.
 He was a very good actor, and had me worried for a second – estimating the import duty on a packet of peanuts!

 We met a local lady who runs a liquor shop, aptly named International Wines.
-She also owns a few limestone mines, and was worried about the affect the ban would have on the local population.
+She also owns a few limestone mines and was worried about the effect the ban would have on the local population.
 She was of the view that since the government in Meghalaya doesn’t own any land (land is privately owned all over the state, and the government has to pay compensation even for land on which they build roads), they can’t put a blanket ban on mining.

 We had a long debate with her, but she remained unconvinced about the environmental problems that have riled the NGT.
 Later, she told us about a lovely waterfall and pool that we had missed on our way there.
-We found it on the way back, and had it all to ourselves.
+We found it on the way back and had it all to ourselves.

 We had ridden the Tigers long and hard for many days, and they never missed a beat or complained.
 So we let them rest for a long time near the pool as I went for a swim and Anuj cooled a couple of beer cans (gifts from the lady) in the water.